-In this blog post, we will show you how Aura can be used to quickly and easily identify and report on asset and user locations and help detect abnormalities.
+Aura quickly and easily identifies and reports on asset and user locations and helps detect abnormalities.
 The ability to identify locations your users and assets can be critical for proactively detecting threats and helping expedite your security investigations.

 It’s All About Location, Location, Location…

 There is a very close relationship between network assets and who is using them.
 Without a full understanding of location, it is hard to gain a full understanding of how and where assets are being used.
 Credentials are often compromised during security attacks and locational information can be a critical element in identifying this unauthorized activity.
 Aura identifies the locations of assets as well as the locations of the users that are using those assets, to provide unparalleled visibility.

 Some assets, such as servers, are fairly static when it comes to location, as they are typically located in a data centre at a fixed location.
 However other assets, such as mobile phones or laptops, move around with the user of those assets.
 Beyond physical location, another location dimension to consider could even be the virtual location of the asset on your internal network, especially if you have a large global network.
 Within a typical company, users have both an external location, representing where they are physically in the world, and an internal location, representing their company office or business unit location.
 In the current climate, with many workers working from home the user’s external location is almost certainly different to the user’s company internal location.